Dherse/masterproef/content/2_ecosystem.typ

 Finally, there also exist tools for physical simulation, such as _Ansys Lumerical_ which are physical simulation tools that simulate the physical interactions of light with matter.
 These tools are used during the creation of photonic components used when creating @pic[s].
 However, they are generally slow and require large amounts of computation power #cite("bogaerts_silicon_2018", "alerstam_parallel_2008").
 Therefore, when creating an @api or a language for photonic processor development, it is desirable to consider how simulation will be performed and the level of details that this simulator will provide.
 The higher the amount of details, the higher the computational needs.

-==== Verification
+#{
+    set text(size: 12pt, fill: rgb(30, 100, 200))
+    smallcaps[*Verification*]
+}
 As previously mentioned, when writing @hdl code, it is desirable to simulate the code to check that it behaves correctly.
 Therefore, it may even be desirable to automatically simulate code in a similar way that unit tests are performed.
 This action of automatically testing through simulation is called _verification_.
 As verification is an important part of the @hdl workflow and ecosystem.
 It is critical that any photonic programming solution provides a way to perform verification.
 This would be done by providing both a simulator and a tester and then providing a way of interface both together to perform verification.

 === Package manager